segunak/SegunAkinyemi.com/docs/_posts/2024-11-18-dough-diaries-jefferon-city-cinnamon-rolls.md

 ## Setting the Stage

-If at this point you haven't picked up on the jovial nature of this blog post, let me state it explicitly now, for fear of appearing something of a lunatic to those unfamiliar with my sense of humor.
+If at this point you haven't picked up on the jovial nature of this blog post, let me state it explicitly now, for fear of appearing a lunatic to those unfamiliar with my sense of humor.
 But for real though, I think cinnamon rolls are the best pastry.

 Anyways, as we near the holiday season of 2024, I find myself reflecting on the same period in 2023 when I spent the holidays with my family in Jefferson City, Missouri.
 Despite living six years in the greater St. Louis area as a college student, I had never ventured to Missouri's state capital.
 My only connection to Jefferson City was through my time as a track athlete at Lindenwood University.
 We competed in the same conference as Lincoln University, which resides there.